klahrich/chiefhustler/content/diary/22-letters-2021Q4.md

 But if I had to choose between the two extremes, I'd rather go for super cheap valuations and look for limited downside rather than unlimited upside.

-In 2016, when Buffet started buying Apple shares, it was trading for ~8x EV/EBITDA, 10x P/EBT, and 12x P/E. Maybe the best investment of all time.
+In 2016, when Buffett started buying Apple shares, it was trading for ~8x EV/EBITDA, 10x P/EBT, and 12x P/E. Maybe the best investment of all time.

 ### Update (2022-01-16)